-Liability matching assets - the objective is to provide an income and repayment cash flow which partly matches the obligations of the Plan to provide both fixed and inflation increases to benefits.
-The assets are chosen to provide interest rate and inflation matching over the duration of the liabilities, in line with agreed hedging targets.
+Liability matching assets are defined as those assets that provide an income and repayment cash flow which matches the obligations of the Plan to provide both fixed and inflation increases to benefits.
+The assets are chosen to provide interest rate and inflation matching over the duration of the liabilities.